Chapter 2: Features of Connective and Binding Interactions

 (Bonds sometimes offer a number of possible ranges for constraint, with each range having a different binding strength, so that an external interaction may cause a bond to switch to a constraint range having a binding strength able to withstand the external interaction.
 But should there be no range available with a strong enough binding strength, the bond is disrupted.)

 It is important for my story to stress that for a bond to be disrupted a constraint must be broken.
 We often picture an electron and proton in an atom orbiting each other in the way that the Earth orbits the sun, but there is a significant difference: An electron and proton in an atom are locked in constraint while the Earth is not locked in constraint with the sun.
-The Earth may have settled into a regular orbit around the sun but is not fasted to the sun or constrained to a particular orbit.
+The Earth may have settled into a regular orbit around the sun but is not fastened to the sun or constrained to a particular orbit.
 The Earth could imaginably be nudged to another orbit, or even removed from the solar system entirely, say by the gravitational force of a rogue planet passing close by, which need only expend enough energy to shift the Earth without having to break a constraint as well.
 Electrons and protons are locked in atoms but planets and suns are not locked in solar systems.
-The presence of a rogue planet would affect each planet individually rather than move a solar system as a whole.
+The approach of a rogue planet would affect each planet individually rather than move a solar system as a single object.
 An atom exemplifies a bond while a solar system exemplifies a connective.

 The composition of a bond - the collection of objects that are bound by it - remains unchanged until the bond is disrupted.
 Removing an object from a bond disrupts it while adding a new object can be viewed as an aggregation to the bond - the establishment of an additional bond with the new object (as will be described shortly).
-A bond can be seen to persist with the same objects it was initially established with until it is disrupted, with no objects entering and no objects leaving for as long as it endures.
+A bond can thus be seen to persist with the same objects it was initially established with until it is disrupted, with no objects entering and no objects leaving for as long as it endures.
 A connective, on the other hand, persists, and its composition changes, as objects join or leave.

 The Separateness of Bonds